How to Craft a Consulting Case Using the BE-EDGE Strategy: What I Learned From Fellow Students

 BE: Boutique vs. Built-in Employability (Part II)

-Sure we did!
-However, “BE” can be thought of as a two-step process: once in the beginning of the framework, and once again at the end.
+“BE” can be thought of as a two-step process: once at the beginning of the framework, and once again at the end.
 Before we began the case-writing process, we learned to ask ourselves what our personal, social, and professional capitals were – in other words, why we were invested.
 Now, it is time to revisit those ideas and reflect.
 Does our finished product reflect our best standards?
 Were we ultimately successful?
 Did we achieve everything we set out to achieve?
 Does it feel like we poured out our 100%?

 About the Author